mendix/docker-mendix-buildpack/README.md

   --tag mendix/mendix-buildpack:v1.2 .
 ```

-For build you can provide nex arguments:
+For build you can provide next arguments:

 - **BUILD_PATH** indicates where the application model is located.
 It is a root directory of an unzipped .MDA or .MPK file.
 In the latter case, this is the directory where your .MPR file is located.
 Must be within [build context](https://docs.docker.com/engine/reference/commandline/build/#extended-description).
 Defalts to `./project`.
 - **CF_BUILDPACK** is a version of CloudFoundry buildpack.
 Defaults to `master`.
 For stable pipelines it's recommended to use fixed version.